-The 2011 Urban Age conference in Hong Kong provides a platform from which to continue our research and collaborations on urban health and well-being.
+The 2011 Urban Age conference in Hong Kong provided a platform from which to continue the Centre’s research and collaborations on urban health and well-being.
 Building on this, LSE Cities hosted a dedicated Lecture Series on “Cities, health and well-being” during 2012/13.

 Cities are critical sites for enquiry and action in relation to health and well-being.
 With up to 70 per cent of the world’s population estimated to be living in urban areas by 2050, global health will be determined increasingly in cities.
 Yet while urbanisation is associated with improvements in income levels and health outcomes, at the same time, the pressures of urban growth have contributed to the emergence of stark social and health inequalities in cities of the developed and developing world.
 Furthermore, as Africa and Asia become the locus of urbanisation, researchers and policy-makers are increasingly contextualising, questioning or even moving beyond the urban health knowledge and approaches we have developed over the past century mainly in Western Europe and North America.